akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice swallowed her pride.
 "I was looking for the—" She stopped, face burning.
 "The place where one... attends to oneself."

-The elder's eyes widened.
+The elder’s eyes widened.
 She exchanged a look with the younger that Beatrice couldn't read.

-"Eustacia, I believe she's saying she wants the garderobe," the elder said in an odd voice to the younger, then to Beatrice.
+"Eustacia, I believe she’s saying she wants the garderobe," the elder said in an odd voice to the younger, then to Beatrice.
 "You're looking for the garderobe?"

 "Yes," Beatrice breathed.
 "Can you tell me—"

 "Of course."
-Avice's smile was sharp.
+Avice’s smile was sharp.
 "Go back through the courtyard, past the kitchens.
-There's a door on your left.
-Don't miss it: it's the third one."
+There’s a door on your left.
+Don't miss it: it’s the third one."

 Beatrice turned, ready to run.

 "Oh, and child."
-Avice's icy voice stopped her.
+Avice’s icy voice stopped her.
 "Don't get confused.
 The servants' garderobe is at the far end of the same corridor.
 You'll want that one.
 The other is for nobility."

 Beatrice nodded, grateful, and hurried away.